 Click here for more info or to order an international prepaid sim card for Kenya via SimOptions.

-Also a last reminder that if your phone is e-sim compatible you can order a Kenya e-sim card and arrange everything online within just a couple minutes.
+Also a last reminder that if your phone is eSIM compatible you can order a Kenya eSIM and arrange everything online within just a couple minutes.
 No more visiting a sim card shop, just a couple clicks and you are done.

 My experiences buying a sim card in Kenya

-Once in Kisumu I went straight to an official Safaricom retail store and got myself a Kenya prepaid sim card.
+Once in Kisumu I went straight to an official Safaricom phone store and got myself a Kenya prepaid sim card for tourists.
 It was done in less than 5 minutes.
 All I needed to do is give my passport and look into the camera for a photo.

 During my trip to Kenya I used more than 20 GB data and every time I could use the 5 GB top up option for 250 KES.
 I couldn't be any happier with my choice for buying a Safaricom prepaid sim card in Kenya.

-When traveling to Kenya again at the end 2023 I found out that Safaricom offers e-sim cards for tourists in their official retail store.
-At first I tried at Nairobi International Airport, but with no success.
-So the next day I went to a Safaricom store in central Nairobi and I bought an e-sim card.
+At Nairobi International Airport they told me they didn't have eSIMs.
+So the next day I went to a Safaricom phone store in central Nairobi and I bought an eSIM without any problems.
 As I stayed for more than 2 weeks I needed a couple top ups.
 I found amazing Safaricom prepaid data plans for 2,000 KES ($12.3 USD) that gave me 30 GB data.

 I hope all the tips and tricks for buying a Kenya sim card were helpful.
 If you have any additional questions or info please leave me a comment below.